SeifYakout/Agilemajortask/README.md

 NEAR VISION OF FIRST TWO SPRINTS

-the first two sprint the team is going to design, establishing and testing intial version of the graphical User Interface and deliver two working pieces of functionality
+the first 2 sprint the team is going to design, establish and testing intial version of the graphical User Interface and deliver two working pieces of functionality

+the first sprint will implement the starting page that include login, sign-up, and forget password and the food cart.

+the second sprint we will implment the offers , favorites and Recommenditions based on the past orders.